olesyapro888/Stock_analysis_VBA/README.md

-# STOCK-ANALYSIS.
-The project 2 of UofT.
+# STOCK-ANALYSIS BY USING VBA
 ## `-Indice-`

 - [Overview](#overview-of-project)